-It offers a broad set of features; I suggest you check the official documentation to get all the details.
+It offers a broad set of features, like SSO, authentication and authorization, social login, multifactor authentication and centralised user management.
+I suggest you check the official documentation to get all the details.

-Throughout this series I’ll explore the following features:
+Throughout this series we'll make use of the following features:

 - Admin Console to configure the Keycloak server and create realms, roles, users and clients;

-- Single Sign-On (SSO) using the Open ID Connect (OIDC) authentication and authorisation protocol;
+- Single Sign-On (SSO) using the Open ID Connect (OIDC) authentication protocol on top of OAuth 2.0;

 - Admin REST API for user management.

 After a quick introduction to this series of posts and Keycloak, let's see how to install and boot Keycloak.